akshaykapoor347/BeautifulSoupScrapping/README.md

-# BeautifulSoupWikipedia
+# BeautifulSoup
-Use of Beautiful Soup to extract data from a web page tutorial from analytics vidhya
+Use of Beautiful Soup to extract data from a various web pages